Vojtechnlogy/vadatei-lead-gen-hub/README.md

 Future add a Partners section and a Reviews section

-If Getting too few leads add Sign up to the main page.

 Create QR code and advertizing for the website

 Examples section so that the clients have examples